 2025 CS MANTECH Plenary & Invited Speakers

-Plenary Speaker – Huili Grace Xing
+Plenary Speaker – Huili Grace Xing, Cornell University

 Huili Grace Xing is currently the Director of SUPREME – a SRC JUMP2.0 research center, the William L. Quackenbush Professor of Electrical and Computer Engineering, Materials Science and Engineering at Cornell University, and having recently served as the Associate Dean for Research & Graduate Studies of the College of Engineering.